Virtual coffee breaks – tips and tricks! The easy way to a healthy corporate cultureBlog / September 27, 2022 / with Christoph Drebes

 Random coffee or coffee roulette is particularly suitable for breaking down silos in the company and networking with employees across departments.
 It also builds appreciation for and trust in the competence of other departments.

 MEETING IN GROUPS

-Getting to know unfamiliar colleagues often proves difficult here.
-For example, not everyone gets to speak to the same extent, which can cause frustration.
-However, meetings in groups are ideal for team members who already know each other.
-If more than three colleagues meet for a random virtual coffee break, the focus should be on bringing variety into the daily work routine.
-Our Mystery Minds team, for example, has set up a Monday morning check-in:
+Getting to know unfamiliar colleagues often proves difficult in larger groups.
+For example, not everyone will get to speak to the same extent, which can cause frustration.
+However, group meetings are ideal for team members who already know each other.
+If more than three colleagues meet for a random virtual coffee break, the focus should be on bringing fun and variety into the daily work routine.

-All colleagues are free to join on Monday mornings with a cup of coffee and talk about their weekend.
+At Mystery Minds, for example, we have a Monday morning coffee call.
+All colleagues are free to join the call on Monday mornings to talk about their weekend and plans for the week ahead.
 This keeps everyone up to date and strengthens the sense of belonging.
-And it is not only the caffeine in the coffee that ensures that every team member starts the new week more motivated and full of energy.
+It's not just the caffeine that ensures every team member starts the new week motivated and energetic!

 HOW DO YOU MAKE VIRTUAL COFFEE CHATS FUN?

-The classic tools used for virtual coffee breaks are Microsoft Teams, Zoom, Webex, Skype, Mystery Meet, or Slack.
+The classic tools used for virtual coffee breaks are Microsoft Teams, Zoom, Webex, Skype, or Slack.

-The choice often depends on the software used internally by the company.
+The choice often depends on the video conference software used internally by the company.
 However, a few of these virtual meeting tools have helpful features that coffee partners can creatively incorporate into the conversation:

 TOOLS FOR VIRTUAL COFFEE BREAKS

 Many don’t know that filters can be applied during a Zoom call.
 These can boost the mood immensely and bring additional fun into a conversation.
 A special twist: Combining the filters with ice-breaker questions: Which is your favorite filter and why?